austinnixholm/ThreeFingerDrag/README.md

 ## Usage

-The application runs in the background of the system and requires minimal setup.
-After installation, you can run the program and forget about it.
+The application runs in the background of the system, and can be closed from its system tray menu.

-To run ThreeFingerDrag on startup of Windows, left or right-click on the system tray icon, and select the "Run on startup" option.
+To run on startup of Windows, open the tray menu and select the "Run on startup" option.

 ## Known Issues

 - Error logging is not currently available in version 1.0.0, but will be included in the next release.
+- Application icon will be included in the next release

 ## Contributing